kevbite/kevbite.github.io/_posts/2019-04-26-multi-line-powershell-in-terraform.md

 layout: post
 title: Multi-line PowerShell in Terraform
 categories:
-tags: [Powershell, Terraform]
+tags: [Powershell, Terraform, DevOps]
-description: How to use multi-line PowerShell in terraform scripts.
+description: How to use multi-line PowerShell in Terraform scripts.
 comments: true
 ---